ArnoldThanos/Game-Project/README.md

 You win each level of the game when you put all the cards in correct order.

-Click on the card you want to put on the board, if it is in the correct place it will has a green border and if it's wrong will has a red border.
+Click on the card you want to put on the board, if it's in the correct place it'll has a green border and if it's wrong will has a red border.
 You can click again on the wrong card, but you will lose a live( you only have 3).

 ## Used technologies: